The costly truth about your old furnace

 October 9, 2020

-Many homes built before 1990 still have a standard-efficiency furnace.
-These are as little as 60 per cent efficient.
-That means, even if it was installed correctly and well-maintained, it will return only 60 units of heat for every unit of energy it uses.
-That also means 40 cents of every dollar spent heating your home may be lost through the exhaust.
-Crazy, right?
+If your home was built before 1990, there’s a good chance it has a standard-efficiency furnace which could be as little as 60 per cent efficient.
+That means even if it was installed correctly and well-maintained, it will return only 60 units of heat for every hundred units of energy it uses.

 Rebates make it easier to save energy and money

 Whether you have an old or new furnace, we recommend investing in upgrades that help keep heat inside your home, such as new insulation and windows and doors.
 Luckily, we’ve got rebates to make those upgrades easier.
-If you install two or more eligible upgrades from the Home Renovation Rebate Program—such as a window and insulation—you could also get a $300 bonus.
+If you install two or more eligible upgrades from the Home Renovation Rebate Program—such as a window and insulation—you could also get a $350 bonus.

 Did you know?